Why are we called The Public Square?

 We have worked with world class organisations – as diverse as the Discovery Channel, Nokia and the Home Office – and are equally inspired by the creative challenge of engaging with audiences, as we are with finding the right execution, story or insight to make strategic creativity resonant and real, and bespoke.

 Barret Stanboulian FRSA, Creative Partner

-Barret is the co-founder of The Public Square, a twice BAFTA-nominated specialist factual television producer, brand marketer and a digital civil society pioneer – best known examples of his work include: Healthtalking – a crowd-sourcing patient experiences platform, social enterprise WeSayWePay – the UK’s first self-help community organizing crowd-funding platform, and building a 1m+ cross-faith online community around Channel 4’s Kumbh Mela – The Greatest Show on Earth.
+Barret is the co-founder of The Public Square, a BAFTA winning (and nominated) specialist factual television producer, brand marketer and a digital civil society pioneer – best known examples of his work include: Healthtalking – a crowd-sourcing patient experiences platform, social enterprise WeSayWePay – the UK’s first self-help community organizing crowd-funding platform, and building a 1m+ cross-faith online community around Channel 4’s Kumbh Mela – The Greatest Show on Earth.

 Barret studied economics before becoming a marketing head, aged 23, within the Carlton Communications PLC group.
 After moving into independent production with blue-chip indies, he worked in a variety of development, production, branding and management roles.
 Later, he was responsible for the creation of several new production and technology businesses, developing a deep understanding of commercial and cultural motivations within broadcasting and marketing services.
 Since 2002 The Public Square has specialized in bespoke content/ custom media.

 Fee started her career in Advertising at Ogilvy & Mather, switching to corporate communications, and later, on to documentary filmmaking.
 She honed her skills in independent production, the BBC and on the Meridian franchise, until she was approached by The Discovery Channel to establish and run a new UK Production arm, and was responsible for overseeing all original UK output for the US.